jwdink/ETML/README.md

 - [ ] Doc-style commenting for all functions
 - [ ] More transparent syntax for check_keypress key summary
-- [ ] Add to ReadMe: gettin session data
+- [ ] Add to ReadMe: getting session data
 - [ ] Add to ReadMe: getting eye-tracker data from DataViewer
 - [ ] Add script for common pre-processing steps in R